 AFLAS O-Rings (FEPM)

-The high-performance choice for steam, sour gas, amines and caustic environments where FKM and FFKM are evaluated.
+The high-performance choice for steam, sour gas, amines and caustic environments where FKM compounds fail.

 Overview

 AFLAS is a tetrafluoroethylene propylene copolymer (FEPM) that occupies a unique position in the high-performance sealing market.
-It delivers exceptional resistance to steam, hot water, strong bases (alkalis), amines and sour gas (H2S) — media that rapidly degrade standard FKM compounds.
+It delivers exceptional resistance to steam, hot water, strong bases (alkalis), amines and sour gas (H₂S) — media that rapidly degrade standard FKM compounds through dehydrofluorination.

 AFLAS is not compatible with aromatic hydrocarbons, ketones or chlorinated solvents.
 In these environments, FKM or FFKM should be selected instead.
-For applications involving hot water, steam, bases and sour gas, AFLAS often provides the most cost-effective high-performance solution.
+For applications involving hot water, steam, bases and sour gas in SAGD (Steam-Assisted Gravity Drainage) oil sands operations, AFLAS is the standard industry choice over HNBR or FKM due to its combined steam and amine resistance.

 Material Properties